PierBover/AlfredWorkflowGoogleApps/README.md

 * `drive` to open Google Drive
 * `photos` to open Google Photos

+In the future I plan to integrate more options (new doc, search, etc).

-You will have to deactivate Gmail and Drive from the default URL searches provided in Alfred to remove the duplicates.
+Note: You will have to deactivate Gmail and Drive from the default URL searches provided in Alfred to remove the duplicates.

 To install simply download the [GoogleApps.alfredworkflow](GoogleApps.alfredworkflow?raw=true) file and double click to install on Alfred.